Cjeveritt19/SD02511/README.md

-Hello my name is Callum I have 2 guinea pigs
+Hello my name is Callum I have 2 guinea pigs.
+One is called Shroom he is tri-coloured and the other one is called Tybalt he is brown and white.
+Both are named after characters from Gnomeo and Julliet.